-Serving Columbia County, Richmond County, & Burk County
+Serving Columbia County, Richmond County, & Burke County

 Alex M. Brown Law, LLC, is here to represent you when you’re going through a divorce in Georgia.
 To file for a divorce in Georgia, at least one spouse needs to have been a resident of the state for six months before filing a petition for divorce.
 If you are not sure where you should file, our law firm can help answer your questions and give you expert advice on your legal options.

 When spouses are living separately, either spouse may petition the court for alimony or child support without having a divorce pending.
 The other party will be notified of such a petition, and the judge can grant such an order to be enforced in the same manner as a divorce.